Us Mob and HIV

 Telling sexual partners

 It can be really hard to tell someone you have HIV.
 Your health care worker, counsellor or peer worker can help you work out who you want to tell, what you might want to say, and where and how to say it.
-There are also services in the back of the booklet that
+There are also services in the back of the booklet that can help.

 In some parts of Australia, the law says you must tell your partner you have HIV before you have sex or share injecting equipment.